 - Work with me

 Less is more, and there is no need to try to impress visitors with fancy flash or trying to stuff all the content into one page.
 A simple, clean and organized homepage gets your visitors’ attention quicker and has much more impact than a jungle of messages and calls to actions.
-Having knowledge about what a good homepage needs, also makes it a lot easier to choose a theme (if you need help with this, you can read about how to choose a WordPress theme here)
+Having knowledge about what a good homepage needs, also makes it a lot easier to choose a theme.

 After the top part of the page, where you have a menu and logo, you will have the main messages, preferably written in a few impactful sentences.